-Installation will depend router to router but the process is generally the same and requires you to first clear the NVRAM memory and then use the upgrade option (using the firmware's GUI) to load your desired new/upgrade firmware.
-With the N66U the processes is similar however since it is a fairly advanced model it has a special reset menu making the process independent of the firmware you are installing and thereby making each as easy as the other.
-We would however recommend Google-ing the process for your router before you begin as it can vary to some extent.
+The installation will vary from router to router but the process is generally the same and requires you to first clear the NVRAM memory and then use the upgrade option (using the firmware's GUI) to load your desired new/upgrade firmware.
+With the N66U, the processes are similar however since it is a fairly advanced model it has a special reset menu making the process independent of the firmware you are installing and thereby making each as easy as the other.
+We would however recommend Googling the process for your router before you begin as it can vary to some extent.
 The time required to carry out the firmware installation is 15 minutes but we recommend setting aside at least an hour as you will need to find the firmware and at least set the basic settings after installation.

 |Firmware||Where to find||Size (for N66U)|